Towards optimal doubly robust estimation of heterogeneous causal effects: Setup Illustration

 We use $\Pn(f)=\Pn\{f(Z)\} = \frac{1}{n} \sum_i f(Z_i)$ as shorthand for sample averages.
 When $x \in \R^d$ we let $\| x \|^2=\sum_j x_j^2$ denote the usual (squared) Euclidean norm, and for generic (possibly random) functions $f$ we let $\| f \|^2= \int f(z)^2 \ d\Pb(z)$ denote the (squared) $L_2(\Pb)$ norm.
 We use the notation $a \lesssim b$ to mean $a \leq Cb$ for some universal constant $C$, and $a \asymp b$ to mean $cb \leq a \leq Cb$ so that $a \lesssim b$ and $b \lesssim a$.
 We let $a_n \sim b_n$ mean $a_n/b_n \rightarrow 1$ as $n \rightarrow \infty$. \\

-At various points we refer to $s$-smooth functions, which we define as those contained in the H\"{o}lder class $\mathcal{H}(s)$.
-Intuitively, these are smooth functions that are close to their $\lfloor s \rfloor$-order Taylor approximations.
+At various points we refer to $s$-smooth functions, which we define as those contained in the H\"{o}lder class $\mathcal{H}(s)$, a canonical function class in nonparametric regression, density estimation, and functional estimation.
+Intuitively, it contains smooth functions that are close to their $\lfloor s \rfloor$-order Taylor approximations.
 More precisely, $\mathcal{H}(s)$ is the set of functions $f:\mathcal{X} \rightarrow \R$ that are $\lfloor s \rfloor$-times continuously differentiable with partial derivatives bounded, and for which

 for all $x,x'$ and $m=(m_1,...,m_d)$ such that $\sum_j m_j=\lfloor s \rfloor$, where $D^m=\frac{\partial^{\lfloor s\rfloor}}{\partial_{x_1}^{m_1}...\partial_{x_d}^{m_d}}$ is the multivariate partial derivative operator. \\